A logo for protec Home and commercial Inspection inspection services

 Homeowners aren’t likely to notice termites until they’re a problem.
 To prevent potential infestations, it’s important to create inhabitable environments in high risk areas of the home.
 To do this, start by reducing water accumulation near the home’s foundation by diverting water away with properly functioning downspouts, gutters, and splash blocks.
 Next, reduce humidity in crawl spaces by installing proper ventilation and eliminate wood contact with soil by maintaining a 1 inch gap.
 As a preventative measure, it’s important to never bury wood scraps or waste lumber in the yard.

-At ProTec, we don’t remediate findings of any kind.
+At ProTec Inspection Services, we don’t remediate findings of any kind.
 Because of this, our inspectors don’t benefit from up-selling services to remove these wood destroying insects.
 Companies that provide treatments for termites have an added incentive to find termites so that treatment will be required.
 Rest assured, our inspectors will call it like we see it.
 If our inspectors find any sign of damage or previous termite treatment, we’ll let you know.
 Termite Inspections are a frequent add-on option for all full home inspections and most lenders require it!

 Recent Posts